Young woman traveler with luggage relaxing and enjoying on tropical beach in sunny day, Summer vacation and travel concept

 Travel documents

-Ensure your passport, visas, and any required travel permits are up-to-date and handy.
+Ensure your passport, visas, and any required travel permits are up to date and handy.
 Additionally, keep copies of these documents both digitally and in hard copy.
 What are some other items that you should bring when travelling?
-On top of your identification and potential visas, things you may need to have with you include medical and travel insurance information, proof of funds, accommodation details, and transportation boarding passes.
+In addition to your identification and any required visas, you may need to have with you medical and travel insurance information, proof of funds, accommodation details, and boarding passes for transportation.

 The must-haves, not the nice-to-haves